 Several companies are creating small molecule, orally-delivered drugs to block HIF PHDs and ultimately increase the production of red blood cells under normal oxygen levels.
 HIF PHD inhibitors to address CKD-related anemia in Phase 3 clinical development include:

 - Akebia’s (Cambridge, MA) vadadustat

 HIF likely also contributes to angiogenesis in tumors.
 Tumors are typically dense and lack their own blood vessels, so most of them have low levels of oxygen.
 While oxygen-deprived tumors sound doomed, they tend not to remain that way long.
 The lack of oxygen causes cancer cells to produce HIF.
 This activates the secretion of vascular endothelial cell growth factor (VEGF).
 VEGF triggers angiogenesis.
 The resulting new blood vessels supply oxygen and nutrients allowing the tumor to thrive.
 Angiogenesis may also provide a route for individual tumor cells to migrate to other parts of the body.

-Because of this relationship between HIF, angiogenesis, and cancer, there is considerable interest in developing HIF inhibitors in an attempt to block angiogenesis.
-The drugs Torisel (Pfizer; New York, NY) and Zortress (Novartis; Basel, Switzerland) stop mTOR, a protein that activates HIF.
-It is thought that the anti-angiogenesis effects of these mTOR inhibitors are a result of suppressing HIF.
-Torisel is FDA-approved for the treatment of renal cell cancer; Zortress is FDA-approved for advanced kidney cancer, metastatic pancreatic neuroendocrine tumors, hormone-positive, and HER2-negative breast cancer.
+Some researchers are interested in developing HIF inhibitors to thwart angiogenesis in tumors.
+The drugs Torisel (Pfizer; New York, NY) and Zortress (Novartis; Basel, Switzerland) impede a protein called mTOR, which activates HIF.
+The anti-angiogenesis effects of the mTOR inhibiters may prevent the formation of new blood in tumors by inhibiting HIF.
+Torisel is FDA-approved for renal cell cancer.
+Zortress is FDA-approved for advanced kidney cancer, metastatic pancreatic neuroendocrine tumors, and hormone-positive, HER2-negative breast cancer.